The Philosophy Department at Tulane offers the following degrees and programs:

 The department is closely connected with The Murphy Institute's Center for Ethics and Public Affairs,

 The Murphy Institute sponsors an active lecture and seminar series featuring prominent ethicists and political philosophers.
-In the past three years, visitors have included Allen Buchanan, Ruth Chang, John Doris, Niko Kolodny, Michael McKenna, Dana Nelkin, Peter Railton, Mark Schroeder, Kieran Setiya, Russ Shafer-Landau, Walter Sinnott-Armstrong, Michael Smith, Stephen Stich, Sharon Street, Sara Stroud, Mark Timmons, J. David Velleman, and R. Jay Wallace.
+Recent visitors have included Allen Buchanan, Ruth Chang, John Doris, Niko Kolodny, Michael McKenna, Dana Nelkin, Peter Railton, Mark Schroeder, Kieran Setiya, Russ Shafer-Landau, Walter Sinnott-Armstrong, Michael Smith, Stephen Stich, Sharon Street, Sara Stroud, Mark Timmons, J. David Velleman, and R. Jay Wallace.

 In addition to the seminars, lectures, and conferences notes above, the Murphy Institute's Center for Ethics and Public Affairs also supports three to four faculty fellows each year.
 These are visitors from other universities who work in ethics, political philosophy and allied fields, spend the entire academic year at Tulane, and are active participants in the Center's lectures, seminars, and conferences.

-Recent course offerings in philosophy of mind include Philosophy of Neuroscience, Moral Psychology and Metaethics, Philosophy of Perception, Metaphysics of Mind, Metaphysics: Consciousness and Fundamentity, Consciousness, Imagination, Personal Identity and Ethics, and Mind in Evolution.
+Recent course offerings in philosophy of mind include Philosophy of Neuroscience, Moral Psychology and Metaethics, Philosophy of Perception, Metaphysics of Mind (Realization and Emergence), Metaphysics (Consciousness and Fundamentality), Consciousness, Imagination, Personal Identity and Ethics, and Mind in Evolution.